adam-stokes/vagrant-sbuild/README.md

 ## additional

-Custom packages can be placed in /home/vagrant/ubuntu/repo
+Custom packages can be placed in **/home/vagrant/ubuntu/repo** on the vagrant guest.

 ### reference